The Gas Substitution Roadmap is helping our state navigate the path to net zero emissions while providing greater choice and cutting energy bills.

 The Victorian gas sector contributes to around 17% of our state’s net greenhouse gas emissions and must play its part in reducing emissions over time.
 This must be balanced with the need for reliable, safe, affordable energy.

 Our state has been a consistent producer and net gas exporter, helping to meet the needs of Victorians and Australians in east coast gas markets.

-Going more electric not only takes the pressure off gas demand and limits consumers’ exposure to international prices.
+Going all-electric in our homes not only takes the pressure off gas demand, it also limits consumers’ exposure to international prices.

 Save money and reduce your carbon emissions

-Completely converting to an all-electric home can save $1,250 per year, in addition to the $950 saving from the existing solar system.
+Completely converting to an all-electric home from a dual fuel home can save $1,250 per year, in addition to the $950 saving from the existing solar system.
 Adding a medium-sized battery can also save a further $520 per year.

 An all-electric home built today also 16% lower emissions than a new dual fuel home.
 Over the 10-year period from 2024-2034, that increases to 29% lower emissions for the new, all-electric home compared to a new dual fuel home.

 New homes to be all-electric from 1 January 2024